-With regard to investment income, CHESLA had income from investments of \$388 in FY 2013, an 85% reduction from income in FY 2012.
-From FY 2011 to FY 2012, investment income increased by approximately \$1,700.
+With regard to investment income, CHESLA had income from investments of \$1,041 in FY 2014, \$388 in FY 2013, an 85% reduction from investment income in FY 2012.
+In FY 2012, investment income increased by \$1.7 million.
+These fluctuations reflect unrealized gains and losses.

-Expenses - Interest expense represents the largest component of operating expenses and totaled approximately \$6,483 in FY 2013, a 15% change from FY 2012 levels.
-Interest expense was relatively consistent from FY 2011 to FY 2012.
+Expenses - Interest expense represents the largest component of operating expenses and increased by \$239 or 3.6% to \$6,722 in FY 2014.
+In FY 2013 interest expense decreased by approximately 15% from FY 2012 levels.

-Loan collection fees increased \$39 in FY 2013 reflecting an increase in the amount collected.
+Loan service fees increased \$174 in FY 2014 compared to \$39 in FY 2013, reflecting an increase in the amount of loans established and serviced.

-With the implementation of GASB 65, bond issuance costs now represents costs associated with the Series 2013A bonds and prepayment of insurance premium costs.
+With the implementation of GASB 65, bond issuance costs now represent costs associated with the 2014 Series A, the 2013 Series A bonds and prepayment of insurance premium costs.
 Prior to FY 2013, bond issuance costs were amortized over the life of the bonds.

+In FY 2012, prior to consolidation with CHEFA, \$216 was paid for management, accounting and general counsel services.
 As a result of the consolidation with CHEFA, certain functions which were previously outsourced (such as accounting services and general counsel services) were transitioned to being provided by CHEFA staff.
 During this period, there was some service overlap between outside providers and internal (i.e. CHEFA) providers in order to facilitate a smooth transition of services.
+In FY 2013, the previously existing management contract did not terminate until after the first quarter, incurring an additional expense of \$26.
+Outside vendors for accounting and legal services were also paid \$96 in FY 2013.
 In FY 2013, CHESLA was assessed a service charge by CHEFA and paid service fees to outside providers until outside services were terminated.
 The CHEFA service charge for FY 2013 was \$114, including a rent component of \$4.
-The previously existing management contract did not terminate until after the first quarter of FY 2013, incurring an additional expense of \$26.
-Outside vendors for accounting and legal services were also paid \$96 in FY 2013.
-In FY 2012, prior to consolidation with CHEFA, \$216 was paid for management, accounting and general counsel services.
-All amounts affect the operating fund only.
+In FY 2014, CHESLA was assessed a service charge by CHEFA of \$155, including rent of \$12.
+All such amounts affect the operating fund only.

-Salaries and related expenses in FY 2013 includes salaries, payroll taxes, employee pension benefits, employer funded health benefit costs and tuition reimbursements.
-Of the \$189 reported, \$140 represents actual salary.
-In FY 2012 and 2011, salary related costs (other than actual salary) are included as part of administrative and general expense.
+Salaries and related expenses in FY 2014 and FY 2013 includes salaries, payroll taxes, employee pension benefits, employer funded health benefit costs, and tuition reimbursements.
+In FY 2014, \$144 of the \$197 represents actual salary, compared to \$140 of the \$189 for FY 2013.
+In FY 2012, salary related costs (other than actual salary) are included as part of administrative and general expense.

 The provision for loan losses is based on a weighted average factor of collections, net of write-offs, relative to loans issued and outstanding.
-This methodology has been in use throughout the three-year period.
+This methodology has been in use throughout the three year period.